joshmoody24/joshmoody.org/src/content/blog/emulating-pong-neural-network.md

 As someone who loves retro video games, I've often considered buying ROM-ripping devices so I can legally emulate my old GameCube and Game Boy Advance games.

 But in the future, such devices will be unnecessary.
-We will simply let the AIs play our games and have them hallucinate the games for us, complete with bonus levels and enhanced graphics.
+We will simply instruct the AIs to memorize our games and hallucinate the graphics for us.

+Until then, we're stuck with our imagination.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">if you&#39;re bored you can simply close your eyes and rotate a cow in your mind. it&#39;s free and the cops can&#39;t stop you</p>&mdash; three coffees and a nap guy (@AynRandy) <a href="https://twitter.com/AynRandy/status/1356087211070869507?ref_src=twsrc%5Etfw">February 1, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>